alexander385/alexander385.github.io/_pages/teaching.md

     </div>
 </div>
 <div class="caption">
-    Climbing Mount Fuji was an unforgettable experience, filled with challenges and rewards.
+    Climbing Mount Fuji was an unforgettable experience—both humbling and exhilarating.
 </div>

 ---

 #### Painting and Crafting

-Art has always been a way for me to express thoughts, hopes, and beliefs.
-Whether it’s through **painting**, **drawing**, or crafting, I find immense joy in creating something meaningful.
-One of my favorite projects was building a **Guitar Stand** (Gitarrenhalter) and a **charity chair**, **Platz für Helfer**.
+Art has been a constant companion in my life, manifesting in various forms like **painting**, **drawing**, and more recently, **street art** and **digital art** experiments.
+These creative outlets allow me to explore and express my thoughts, hopes, and beliefs.

+One unique project was crafting a **Guitar Stand**, blending my passion for music with my love of hands-on building.
+Another, more collaborative endeavor, was the **Platz für Helfer (Place for Helpers)** chair—a **charity chair** that I designed alongside a friend.
+Inspired by our cultural backgrounds and the urge to promote solidarity, we used symbolic elements like a **Granatapfel** (pomegranate) and references to Ukraine.
+This chair was gifted to the founder of the Nordkorps in Nuremberg, complete with a QR code for visitors to make donations—supporting causes such as rebuilding efforts and fighting against anti-Semitism.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">